 Tutorial: Remote Access to Your Home

-This tutorial shows you how to securely access your home network from anywhere — without opening ports on your router or paying for a VPN subscription.
+This tutorial shows you how to securely access your home network from anywhere — without opening ports on your router.

 Time: 15 minutes Difficulty: beginner